What is it?

 How did Section 9 (Public Security Section 9) get 10 times the budget yet still have less equipment, fewer personnel, et cetera than they ever have?

-After watching this I now feel that I was too harsh on the movies Ghost In The Shell: Stand Alone Complex – Solid State Society and maybe Ghost In The Shell (2017), I liked both of those better than this show until the second half of it (which is when it became watchable), and so this show is now the worst thing in the animated Ghost In The Shell franchise so far and maybe the second worst thing or tied with Ghost In The Shell (2017) as the worst thing in the entire franchise.
+So this show is now the worst thing in the animated Ghost In The Shell franchise so far and maybe the second-worst thing or tied with Ghost In The Shell (2017) as the worst thing in the entire franchise.

 This show only had one standalone episode, they should take the SAC out of the title, and rename it to Shell Of A Ghost: 2045 or Shell Of A Ghost: Murica 2045.